 Why Mud Tires?

-Since the invention of the automobile, people have pushed the boundaries as to what it can do – speeding along at 5 mph soon became 10, 20, 50 and more, equally, it didn’t take long for a curious person to try and find out whether they could drive over a field, or muddy track.
+Since the invention of the automobile, people have pushed the boundaries as to what it can do.
+Speeding along at 5 mph soon became 10, 20, 50 and more.
+Equally, it didn’t take long for a curious person to try and find out whether they could drive over a field or muddy track.

-Fitting a set of ultimate mud tires to your vehicle may not be straightforward – the first thing you need to check is whether you have enough clearance between the tire and the fender.
+Fitting a set of ultimate mud tires to your vehicle may not be straightforward.
+The first thing you need to check is whether you have enough clearance between the tire and the fender.
 Most serious off-road vehicles have space to accommodate bigger tires, but if you have soft-roader, it’s a very real concern.

 Lastly, remember that not all off-road and mud tires are the same – what works for your friend’s vehicle may not work for yours.

-Exactly the same for wheel diameter – you can’t run a set of tires designed for an 18” wheel on rims that measure up at 14 inches.
+Exactly the same for wheel diameter – you can’t run a set of tires designed for an 18″ wheel on rims that measure up at 14 inches.

-2018's Top 5 Best Mud Tires Reviews
+2020’s Top 5 Mud Tires

 Road noise is as you’d expect from a serious off-roading tire – a fair degree of humming when traveling along on the pavement, but not enough to be irritable.

-There’s also no visible reinforcement of the sidewalls to help fend off the rocks, but if that’s high on your priority list, these aren’t the tires for you – a great light duty off-road tire, but for more serious work, you need to look at the list of extreme mud tires.
+There’s also no visible reinforcement of the sidewalls to help fend off the rocks.
+But, if that’s high on your priority list, these aren’t the tires for you.
+It’s a great light-duty off-road tire.
+However, for more serious work, you need to look at the list of extreme mud tires.

 All in, the Falken Wildpeak is perhaps one of the most advanced mud tires, giving extreme control in all conditions.

-When Federal tell you that these were designed to “conquer the impossible”, after looking at the aggressive design, you’d believe them!
+When Federal tells you that these were designed to “conquer the impossible”, after looking at the aggressive design, you’d believe them!
 These tires are Federal’s answer to the question “What’s the ultimate mud tire?”

-The Couragia offers excellent grip in the mud, in fact pretty much any loose surface becomes tractable with these fitted.
+The Couragia offers excellent grip in the mud.
+In fact, pretty much any loose surface becomes tractable with these fitted.
 And despite the super-rugged design, they’re still pretty quiet on the road up to about 60 mph.
-Definitely a top-contender for the title of ‘Supreme mud tire’.
+Definitely a top contender for the title of ‘Supreme mud tire’.

 The engineered off-center staggered tread blocks work well with stone ejection and self-clearing, so they’re unlikely to clog when you’re axle deep in the mud.
 The 3-ply sidewalls (with optional white lettering) provide great protection against damage.
-All in, these Patagonia tires rate as one of the finest go-anywhere tires.
+All in all, these Patagonia tires rate as one of the finest go-anywhere tires.